 AKA John John, Kiparra, Kurrpurra, Kuparu, Wingantjirri, Wanyuma, Wanyima, Tanalga, Jakamarra, Jagamara, Jakamara, Djakamara,

 Those paintings by John Kipara Tjakamarra that are not in Museums and the most important private collections are relatively rare, most especially those created in the formative period of the Desert painting movement.
 Very few have been offered for sale and his records, such as they are, are peppered with repeat offerings.
-These include his second and third and his sixth and eigth highest results.
 Travels of Tingari Ancestors 1972 was first offered for sale by Sotheby’s in June 1997 with an estimate of $15,000-20,000 (Lot 25) and later in June 2000 at $50,000-70,000 (Lot 107).
 The buyer, who originally paid $46,000, more than twice the high estimate, would have been a little disappointed given the costs involved in selling, despite it achieving $63,000 three years later.
-Similarly an untitled 1972 work that had been exhibited in the landmark exhibition Papunya Tula, Twenty One Years, at the Araluen Art Centre in 1992 sold for $17,250 when estimated at $15,000-25,000 at Sotheby’s in 1997 sale (Lot 187).
+Similarly an untitled 1972 work that had been exhibited in the landmark exhibition Papunya Tula, Twenty One Years, at the Araluen Art Centre in 1992, sold for $17,250 when estimated at $15,000-25,000 at Sotheby’s in 1997 sale (Lot 187).
 The vendor must have been shocked that Sotheby’s estimated it at just $20,000-30,000 a full nine years later, and devastated when it achieved just $24,000 (Lot No. 85).
 You would have been forgiven in both cases in thinking that the works offered were completely different ones from those originally purchased, so vastly different were the colours of the illustrations in the catalogues.

-Though it now rests at 67%, his career clearance rate took a hit and dropped from 66% to 54% during 2008 when only five works of mediocre quality appeared for sale of which only the early 1974 board estimated by Joel Fine Art at $4000-6,000 sold.
-The very simple image of interconnected sites had been offered at Sotheby's in June 2002 (Lot No. 341) but had remained in the same collection for the following six years having failed to find a buyer when carrying an estimate of $6,000-8,000.
 With only 51 records recorded for this artist, a number of which are repeat offers, John Kipara has a very impressive average price of $16,487.Yet nothing has matched the first three years that works appeared on the secondary market.
 Between 1997 and 2000 all 12 works offered sold and his average price stood at $21,916.
 Since then results have been far more ordinary.
 Between 2002 and 2003 all four works offered failed to find a buyer although things improved a bit between then and 2007 with eight works sold and five unsold.
-Fresh early works by this artist are unlikely to appear very often in the market and will always attract interest and collectors would be well advised to avoid anything produced after 1980 unless it is spectacular.
+Fresh early works by this artist are unlikely to appear very often in the market and will always attract interest.
+Collectors would be well advised to avoid anything produced after 1980 unless it is spectacular.
 2012 was a good example of this.
 A really fine 1971 work Big Pintupi Dreaming entered his top ten results at 5th place after selling for $29,280.
 Only two other works were offered that year.
 One was created in 1979 and the other in 1986.
 Both did badly.
 Again, in 2015 only two works, created in 1987 and 2002, were offred for sale.
 Both were successful but went for $2,928 and $3,400 respectively.
+Between 2016 and 2017 only one notable work came up for auction at Sotheby's London; a beautiful untitled board from 1972 failed to attract a buyer with the ambitious presale estimate of GBP45,000 - 60,000.

 Bardon, Geoffrey.
 1991.
 Papunya Tula; Art of the Western Desert.
 Australia.
 Penguin.